Sept. 16-Oct. 14, 2016

 The Places We Live

-featuring the work of Meredith Knapp Brickell, Maria Lind Blevins, Wes Janz, Marc Manjivar, Rod Northcutt, Sean Starowitz and Michael Strand
+featuring the work of Meredith Knapp Brickell, Maria Lind Blevins, Wes Janz, Mark Manjivar, Sean Starowitz and Michael Strand

 "The Places We Live" is an exhibition of artists working in social engagement, an art practice where artists co-create their work with specific audiences.
 Five dynamic American social intervention artists will activate local and regional spaces while exhibiting tangible art objects from those programmed interventions.